Sushannt/Sushannt/README.md

 </p>

 ### About Me
-* 🌍 Based in Dehradun, Uttarakhand
+* 🌍 Currently in Chandigarh
 * ✉️ Contact me at [isushaant@gmail.com](mailto:isushaant@gmail.com)
 * 🤝 Open to collaborating on 🌐 open source projects
 * 🎧 Audiophile and tech enthusiast